To obtain a copy of the Report contact:

 The actuarial accrued liability was valued at $29,908 million at June 30, 1998.
 The actuarial value of assets (at market) totaled approximately $19,966 million at June 30, 1998.
 The difference between the liability and the assets of $9,942 million reflects the unfunded liability of the System at June 30, 1998.
 The Teachers' Retirement System had a funded ratio of 66.8% at June 30, 1998.

 BENEFIT RATE CHANGE

-Our auditors state that the June 30, 1998 financial statements of the System are fairly presented in all material respects.
+Our auditors state that the June 30, 1998 financial statements of the System are fairly presented.